TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/active_record_queries.md

 #### Chaining Queries

 Relations aren't just built for speed... they're also built for flexibility.
-Let's say you want to grab the first 5 posts listed in ascending order (`Post.limit(5).order(created_at: :desc)`).
+Let's say you want to grab the first 5 posts listed in descending order (`Post.limit(5).order(created_at: :desc)`).
 Because `#limit` returns a Relation, `#order` takes that relation and adds its own criteria to it.
 You can chain together a dozen methods this way, and, when it's finally time to execute, ActiveRecord and SQL (if that's what you're using for the DB) will figure out the optimal way to structure the query to achieve the desired result.

 This is the sort of behaviour that you just sort of expect to work, and Relations are what enables it to do so.